MRCIEU/mrcieu.r-universe.dev/README.md

 [![:registry status badge](https://mrcieu.r-universe.dev/badges/:registry)](https://github.com/r-universe/mrcieu/actions/workflows/sync.yml)
 [![:total status badge](https://mrcieu.r-universe.dev/badges/:total)](https://mrcieu.r-universe.dev/)

-This is the repo specifying which R packages contribute to <https://mrcieu.r-universe.dev/>.
+This is the registry repo specifying which R packages contribute to <https://mrcieu.r-universe.dev/>.

+The corresponding source universe repo, which is managed by r-universe, is at <https://github.com/r-universe/mrcieu>.

 ## How to install binary R packages from the MRCIEU R-universe